zabcore/ai-leak-guard/README.md

 # AI Leak Guard

-A free Chrome extension that protects you from accidentally leaking sensitive information into AI tools.
-Before you paste content into ChatGPT, Claude, Gemini, Perplexity, or Microsoft Copilot, AI Leak Guard catches sensitive data — API keys, SSNs, credit cards, secrets — and masks it locally, on your device, before it ever leaves your browser.
+AI Leak Guard is a free Chrome extension project aimed at preventing accidental leakage of sensitive information into AI tools.
+Planned behavior (in upcoming issues) is to detect sensitive data — API keys, SSNs, credit cards, secrets — and mask it locally on your device before it leaves your browser.
 No backend, no database, no accounts, no telemetry.

 > **Privacy promise:** Your text never leaves your browser.
 Detection and masking happen locally on your device.
 Read the full [Privacy Policy](docs/PRIVACY.md).

 ## Status

-This repository is at the scaffolding stage (V1, issue #1).
+This repository is at the scaffolding stage (V1, issue `#1`).
 The build, lint, and test tooling are in place; detection, paste interception, site adapters, the toast UI, and the rules updater land in subsequent issues.

 ## Local development